changyaochen/MECE4520/README.md

 | 12 (half) | Course summary.                              |                         |                         |
 |        13 | Final project presentations, part I.         |                         | HW #6                   |
 |        14 | Final project presentations, part II.        |                         |                         |

+\* The homework is due at Tuesday 11:59 PM of the given week.

 \* DDSE is short for Data-Driven Science and Engineering